duncancalvert/SkySearch/README.md

 ## Main Features

-#### Ground Control Station (GCS)
-* The GCS serves as the central hub for mission planning, monitoring, and flight control.
+* <ins>Ground Control Station (GCS)</ins>: The GCS serves as the central hub for mission planning, monitoring, and flight control.
 It includes a user-friendly interface for defining search areas, setting flight parameters, and receiving real-time updates from the drone swarm.

-#### Drone Swarm
-* The swarm comprises of multiple UAVs equipped with high-resolution cameras, GPS, and onboard processing units.
+* <ins>Drone Swarm</ins>: The swarm comprises of multiple UAVs equipped with high-resolution cameras, GPS, and onboard processing units.
 The drones communicate with each other and the GCS to coordinate their search patterns and share information.

-#### Image Recognition/Text-to-Image Matching
-* This module is responsible for generating images based on a textual description of the missing person or accepting uploaded photos.
+* <ins>Image Recognition/Text-to-Image Matching</ins>: This module is responsible for generating images based on a textual description of the missing person or accepting uploaded photos.
 The module then compares these reference images against the real-time drone video feeds.
 Advanced computer vision techniques, such as convolutional neural networks (CNNs), YOLO, and FaceNet are employed for face detection and recognition.

 ## Where to get it